EWE Conference Program

 James Callahan, Denise Gardner & Michael Reidy

 Two variations on conventional fermentation are (1) using native (wild) yeasts, and (2) using multiple, simultaneous commercial yeasts in the same fermentation.
 James Callahan will speak to native yeast, Michael Reidy will address concurrent inoculation of multiple commercial yeast strains as well as consecutive inoculations.
-And consulting enologist Denise Gardner will discuss the pros, cons and risks of these variations.
+Consulting enologist Denise Gardner will discuss the pros, cons and risks of these variations.

 Kenneth Albert & Tim Benedict

 With the rise of alternative packaging, wine (and cider) in cans is becoming common.
-Two eastern winemakers explain why they diversified into canning, the pros and cons, the equipment necessary, cost and market considerations such as recycling, and the advantages of non-glass containers.
+Two Eastern winemakers explain why they diversified into canning, the pros and cons, the equipment necessary, cost and market considerations such as recycling, and the advantages of non-glass containers.

 Tom will discuss tried-and-true lab analysis with sound, understandable principals.
 He’ll cover testing sugars prior to and after fermentation, pH, titratable acidity, malic acid, alcohol, SO2 levels, aroma trials, heat stability trials, sweetness lab trials and more.
 He’ll also cover how to make the lab comfortable and organized, giving you confidence while rationally interpreting the results, and how to keep the lab cost- effective on a long term basis.